daneden/daneden.me/styleguide/writing/index.md

 The last words in any given paragraph or other block-level elements are separated by a non-breaking space to prevent widows.

 “Smart” quotes are preferred over straight quotes.
 A period is followed by a single space.
-N-dashes (–) are used for short breaks in text (similar to parentheses), and m-dashes (—) are used to cite authors and origins of quotes, etc.
+Regular dashes are used to connect words (e.g. one-time fee, comma-separated list), n-dashes (–) are used for ranges (e.g. 1–10, January–December), and m-dashes (—) are used to cite authors and origins of quotes, as well as for short breaks in text (similar to parentheses.)

 Unless at the end of a sentence, terminal punctuation exists outside a set of parentheses.
+In the case of quotes, however, terminal punctuation exists outside the closing quote mark—unless the terminal punctuation is part of the quote itself.
 For example:

-> I knew it to be true (though I wish it weren’t.)
+> He said it was “in our best interest.”
+I knew it to be true (though I wish it weren’t.)

 Semicolons are used to separate juxtaposing sentences or phrases, or to separate list items which themselves contain comma-separated words or phrases.
 Colons are used to introduce examples and lists.
 Blockquotes are used to frame non-original and secondary quotes that run longer than a single line.

-Paragraphs – regardless of content – must not exceed more than around 10 sentences.
+Paragraphs—regardless of content—must not exceed more than around 10 sentences.
 Content must flow so that it is neither one long block of text, nor hundreds of separated single-sentence paragraphs.

 Horizontal rules should be used to separate content into sections, or draw a rule before adding editorial notes and footnotes.

 * * *

-These guidelines are just that – guidelines – and may be broken where appropriate.
-They are a mix of my upbringing, lessons learned from doing things the wrong way, and a few resources, including [The Elements of Typographic Style](http://www.amazon.com/Elements-Typographic-Style-Robert-Bringhurst/dp/0881791326).
+These guidelines are just that—guidelines—and may be broken where appropriate.
+They are a mix of my upbringing, lessons learned from doing things the wrong way, and a few resources—notably [The Elements of Typographic Style](http://www.amazon.com/Elements-Typographic-Style-Robert-Bringhurst/dp/0881791326) and [The Chicago Manual of Style](http://www.chicagomanualofstyle.org/home.html).
 Happy writing.